lllyasviel/Fooocus/update_log.md

 ### 1.0.17

 * Change default model to SDXL-1.0-vae-0.9.
+(This means the models will be downloaded again, but we should do it as early as possible so that all new users only need to download once.
+Really sorry for day-0 users.
+But frankly this is not too late considering that the project is just publicly available in less than 24 hours - if it has been a week then we will prefer more lightweight tricks to update.)

 ### 1.0.16